COMCIFS/comcifs.github.io/looping_proposal.md

 corresponding to all current CIF datafiles.
 See Appendix I for a formal DDLm definition.

-(ii) A 'master hub' Loop category is added to the cif_core dictionary, corresponding to the default value of `_audit.schema`.
-The main role of this category is to restrict datanames to a single value, which mimics current CIF usage (see next point).
-This category contains a single key dataname provided with a default value, meaning that the category may be omitted from the datafile if only one packet is present (the case for all currently valid CIF files).
-See Appendix II for a draft definition.

-(iii) All categories are provided with a 'master hub' child key.
-This
-      is the only key provided for 'Set' categories in the core dictionary, thus restricting 'Set' categories to a single value for each dataname whenever the 'master hub' has a single entry (the default).
-The designation of a category as 'Set' is thus equivalent to stating that it has a single key which takes a single value in a datablock.
+(ii) A 'datablock equivalent' expansion dictionary is defined, which would allow information from multiple (core CIF) datablocks to be presented in a single datablock (see definition in Appendix II).

-(v) Once `_audit.schema` checking is widespread, expansion dictionaries are allowed to add keys to previously-defined categories.
+(iii) Once `_audit.schema` checking is widespread, expansion dictionaries are allowed to add keys to previously-defined categories.
 Datafiles written according to the expansion dictionaries must set `_audit.schema` appropriately, and change the 'Set' designation of any categories that can now be written with multiple loop packets.

-(vi) Most datanames currently in child categories of `cell` (e.g.
+(iv) Most datanames currently in child categories of `cell` (e.g.
 `cell_length.a` is in category `cell_length`) are returned to the `cell` category (so `cell_length.a` becomes `cell.length_a`).
 In the current draft cif_core dictionary, datanames for